Oxidative Stress and Neuroinflammation

 Probing the Pathophysiology of ME/CFS through Neuroimaging

 The discovery of ME/CFS-specific biomarkers that can advance our understanding of the illness and its pathogenic mechanisms, differentiate the disorder from overlapping or comorbid diagnoses, and identify potential treatment targets is currently a pressing and unmet research and public health need.
-We plan to fill this knowledge gap by using advanced neuroimaging techniques to test and then validate a pathophysiological model of ME/CFS which posits that oxidative stress and neuroinflammation are intertwined mechanisms in the etiopathogenesis of the disorder.
+We are working to fill this knowledge gap by using advanced neuroimaging techniques to test and then validate a pathophysiological model of ME/CFS which posits that oxidative stress and neuroinflammation are intertwined mechanisms in the etiopathogenesis of the disorder.

-Our analyses will be performed before and following symptom provocation with cardiopulmonary exercise tests (CPET), known to trigger post-exertional malaise (PEM) in ME/CFS patients.
+Our analyses was performed before and following symptom provocation with cardiopulmonary exercise tests (CPET), known to trigger post-exertional malaise (PEM) in ME/CFS patients.
 This research has the potential to shed new light onto the neurobiological mechanisms and underpinnings of ME/CFS to advance our understanding of the illness, and establish ME/CFS-specific biomarkers for differentiating the disorder from overlapping or comorbid diagnoses, and identifying potential treatment targets.